3G shutdown in Australia

 loading

-You can also check out our guide to the best budget phones in Australia to explore tech that may better suit your needs in 2023.
+You can also check out our guide to the best budget phones in Australia to explore tech that may better suit your needs.

-Newer flagship phones are equipped to operate on both the 4G and 5G network in Australia, so you'll be good for a long while.
+Newer flagship phones are equipped to operate on both the 4G and 5G networks in Australia, so you'll be good for a long while.

 Will I also need to switch mobile plans?